foliejs/tool-oauth/README.md

 ```

-A module for taking advantage of the built-in Tool Oauth2 in node v6.10.2(LTS)
+A module for taking advantage of the built-in Tool Oauth2 in node v6.10.2(LTS).Front end separation is not supported.

 ## Installation
 ```bash